 Next in line are smooth vegetable soups which are essentially stock, seasoning and vegetables blended together after cooking.
 Think pumpkin, potato and leek, and parsnip soups.
 As long as these vegetable blends don’t have added cream, they are also a brilliant way to boost your water, vegetable and nutrient intake.

 Last on the list are creamy soups that have either a flour-butter roux to thicken them or have cheese, coconut milk, cream or sour cream added.
-Although these contain water and will help with hydration, creamy soups tend to be kilojoule heavy so they’ll help you gain weight but that makes them a poor choice when weight loss is your goal.
+Although these contain water and will help with hydration, creamy soups tend to be kilojoule heavy.
+Creamy soups help you gain weight and that makes them a poor choice when weight loss is your goal.

-When water is incorporated into a meal, such as soup or casserole, the meal is far more hunger satisfying than having the same amount of water as a drink with the meal.
+When water is incorporated into a meal, such as soup or casserole, the meal satisfies hunger far more than having the same amount of water as a drink with the meal.
 That means a bowl of vegetable soup makes you feel fuller for longer than a plate of vegetables with a glass of water.